Living and traveling long term out of a van with my two cats to tour Europe and rock climb was never part of my future plans.

 My cats never really caused any major drama, like eating up computer cables or scratching the furniture, and seem to have adapted to the van extremely well.

-They also keep themselves entertained by staying outside up to 19 (!) hours a day, occasionally bringing in the poor mice 🤢 and I take them on long walks at least once a day.
+They also keep themselves entertained by staying outside, occasionally bringing in the poor mice and I take them on long walks at least once a day.

 However, to make them feel as comfy as possible, I’ve set up a little area with their food bowls, a ridiculous cat-shaped scratcher and their cat bed.